TenoBall/MLB-Analytics-Revolution/README.md

 The below table summarizes the results per year:

+Some high level takeaways:
+-Batting average is truly an overrated stat.
+It was much lower performing than all stats but home runs.
+(JT Note: Could I do the same analysis for an older year?)
+-OPS reigns supreme.
+It also has the least amount of general variance in importance year-over-year.
+If your team does both get on base and hit for power well, you will score a lot of runs.
+Duh.
+-OPS+ performs worse than just regular OPS.
+More like OPS- amirite hahaha.
+More exploration on OPS+ below.

+### Why does OPS+ exist?
+Before

+### Appendix

 2025 hitting stats vs runs scored:
 <img src="https://github.com/TenoBall/MLB-Analytics-Revolution/blob/main/2025%20MLB%20Runs%20Scored%20Plots.png" alt="2025 Hitting Stats vs Runs Scored" width="700" height="700">